Dark matter has never been easy to understand, neither has it been a piece of cake to measure.

 Dark matter is 25% of everything in existence, and it is totally invisible to the naked eye.
-It is found everywhere alongside humans, animals and objects.
+It is found everywhere alongside humans, animals, and objects.
 The really strange point is that 4% of all things in existence consists of the planets along with everything that inhabits those celestial bodies.

 Back to dark matter

 We cannot see it with our human eyes, nor can we sense it in any other way, other than with special instruments used to do so.
-It doesn’t even interact with electromagnetic force.
+It doesn’t even interact with the electromagnetic force.
 The only way we know it even exists is by noticing the gravity of the matter as it interacts with visible matter.

 How is dark matter measured?

-To reach the dark matter, scientists needed to be able to measure from the mass billions of light years from Earth.
+To reach the dark matter, scientists needed to be able to measure from the mass billions of light-years from Earth.
 Apparently, dark matter is huge, at least 6 billion times larger than the sun, which is half of what scientists once believed.
 Can you imagine the enormity of this?

 According to Dr. Prajwal Kafle, since the measurements were off by half, this means that there are not as many satellite galaxies in the universe.
 Instead of there being numerous satellite galaxies, there are only three.
-The large Magellanic cloud, the Small Magellanic Cloud and the Sagittarius Dwarf Galaxy.
+The Large Magellanic Cloud, the Small Magellanic Cloud, and the Sagittarius Dwarf Galaxy.